 Sedartis holds no store with opinion:

 ‘If you want to know the giants, the masters, the geniuses of your age, look whom the critics disparage.
-You’ll find no surer guide to greatness than them: they dance on the ashes of the works their supposed wit has burnt to the ground, congratulating themselves on their deconstruction, but from these ashes rise the phoenixes that will soar for future generations to emulate, study and admire.
+You’ll find no surer guide to greatness than them: they dance on the ashes of the works their alleged wit has burnt to the ground, congratulating themselves on their deconstruction, but from these ashes rise the phoenices that will soar for future generations to emulate, admire, and study.
 Trust me, on this, for I know.’

 What we project onto our heroes.
 How we prize them; how we invest in them.
-How we see our own inadequacies fade into nothing and our misdemeanours absolved: those sporting legends, in their own lifetime, their career years elevated to seasons of gods.
+How we see our own inadequacies fade into nothing and our misdemeanours absolved: those sporting legends in their own lifetime, their career years elevated to seasons of gods.
 Who are we then, without them.
-Why would we not heap fortunes on them for the privilege to watch them chase a ball?
-Why would we not conspire to see in one artist’s work all our selves reflected, while in another’s we see nothing and resent being confronted with our selves to the point of hatred?
-We are so simple, when it comes to our primeval responses and, yes, so complex; so light, so effervescent, so intricate, so delicate and delicious, and then again at a stroke so basic.
-So Instinctive, so brute.
+Why would we not heap fortunes upon them for the privilege of watching them chasing a ball?
+Why would we not conspire to see in one artist’s work all our selves reflected, while in another’s we discern nothing and resent being confronted with our own shadows, to the point of hatred?
+We are so simple, when it comes to our primaeval responses and, yes, so complex; so light, so effervescent, so intricate, so delicate and delicious, and then again at a stroke so basic.
+So instinctive, so brute.

-I let Sedartis know that I don’t understand what he’s talking about.
+I let Sedartis understand that I don’t know what he’s talking about.

-‘No matter,’ he says, in his calm, forever reassuring and slightly annoying because also sure-of-himself manner, ‘it will all make sense.’
+‘No matter,’ he shrugs, in his calm, forever reassuring and slightly annoying because also so-sure-of-himself manner, ‘it will all make sense.’

 ‘It will.
 Liberate yourself from the urge to understand, within your head, immediately.
 That may seem, to you, sophisticated: it is not.
 Not at the level you will want to attain.
 Allow yourself to be subsumed into the thing around, within and through you.
 You will begin to sense your truths and untruths and their inbetweens in a whole different way.’